16

 6

 • Not sure this will help.
 Users who made this mistake clearly have disregarded the Code sample button on the toolbar, and decided to write markup manually.
 I don't think adding a second button, or changing the existing one to use ``` instead of indenting, will change anything.
-Jul 8, 2020 at 16:42
+Commented Jul 8, 2020 at 16:42

 • @HolyBlackCat - The workflow for a new user is click button, then paste code.
 With the existing button, this screws up the formatting and the user goes back and manually adds code fences to fix it.
 If clicking the button resulted in something that code could be pasted into successfully, then I'd expect far fewer people would bother with manually creating code fences.